We believe that good attendance is essential for helping pupils reach their full potential.

 New regulations for taking holidays in term time

-- The current law does not give parents any entitlement to take their children out of school for a holiday during term time.
+- Parents do not have any entitlement to take their children out of school for a holiday during term time.

 - Any application for leave must only be in ’exceptional’ circumstances and the Headteacher must be satisfied that the circumstances are ‘exceptional’ and warrant the granting of leave.